 On October 21, 2019, Buddy Hield signed a four-year contract extension.

-On January 27, 2020, Buddy Hield scored a career-high 42 points to lead the Kings to victory, dedicating the game to Kobe Bryant.
+On January 27, 2020, Buddy Hield scored a career-high 42 points in an overtime victory against the Timberwolves, dedicating the game to Kobe Bryant.

-On February 28, 2021, Buddy Hield became the fastest player in NBA history to make 1,000 three-pointers, needing only 350 games.
+On February 28, 2021, Buddy Hield became the fastest player to make 1,000 three-pointers in 350 games, a record that has since been broken.

-On July 29, 2021, it was reported that a deal sending Buddy Hield to the Los Angeles Lakers fell through when the Lakers traded for Russell Westbrook instead.
+On July 29, 2021, a proposed trade sending Buddy Hield to the Los Angeles Lakers fell through when the Lakers traded for Russell Westbrook instead.

-On February 8, 2022, Buddy Hield was traded to the Indiana Pacers along with Tyrese Haliburton and Tristan Thompson.
+On February 8, 2022, Buddy Hield, Tyrese Haliburton, and Tristan Thompson were traded to the Indiana Pacers.

-In 2022, Buddy Hield was dealt to the Indiana Pacers in a package for Domantas Sabonis.
+In 2022, Buddy Hield was traded to the Indiana Pacers in a package for Domantas Sabonis.

 On January 11, 2023, Buddy Hield posted a new season-high of 31 points, eight rebounds, and 7-of-15 three-point shooting in a loss to the New York Knicks.